open/close all folders

-Anime & Manga
+Anime and Manga

 - This is one of the problems fans had with the Pretty Cure All Stars New Stage trilogy, as it will have all active Cures show up in a movie, give big focus to the Current and Previous teams (Suite Pretty Cure ♪ and Smile Pretty Cure! for the first movie, Smile and Doki Doki Pretty Cure for the second and Doki Doki and Happiness Charge Pretty Cure for the final) and shaft everyone prior, either with The Cameo or The Voiceless.
-Then again, All Stars DX only had 14 Cures.
-New Stage 3 had a whopping 37
+Then again, All Stars DX only had 14 Cures while New Stage 3 had a whopping 37.

-- In any given Crisis Crossover in the DC Universe Batman and Co will likely be featured prominently despite being as street level as Superheroes get.
+- In any given Crisis Crossover in the DC Universe, Batman and Co. will likely be featured prominently despite being as street level as Superheroes get.

-- Happened quite a bit with the Silver Age Worlds Finest comics—they were run by the Superman editorial office, so tended to feature Superman's villains and themes far more than Batman's.
+- Happened quite a bit with the Silver Age World's Finest comics—they were run by the Superman editorial office, so tended to feature Superman's villains and themes far more than Batman's.
 (And sometimes when they did use Batman characters, failed to check for updates on their status.)

 - Averted by executive mandate in Who Framed Roger Rabbit.
 Disney and Warner Brothers allowed their characters to be used but they had to have equal screen time, hence the Donald Duck & Daffy Duck and Mickey Mouse & Bugs Bunny scenes.
 Mickey and Bugs are never separately on-screen, and were made sure to have the exact same amount of frames of animation each.

-- Sega Super Stars got so far into this with regards to Sonic the Hedgehog's overabundance of characters that they later renamed the series Sonic & SEGA All-Stars (starting with Sonic and SEGA All-Stars Racing), and, later, just Sonic & All-Stars (though the lack of "SEGA" in the title for Racing: Transformed is more so due to the inclusion of multiple guest racers).
+- Sega Superstars got so far into this with regards to Sonic the Hedgehog's overabundance of characters that they later renamed the series Sonic & SEGA All-Stars (starting with Sonic & SEGA All-Stars Racing), and, later, just Sonic & All-Stars (though the lack of "SEGA" in the title for Racing: Transformed is more so due to the inclusion of multiple guest racers).

-- This trope is in full effect in the SNK vs. Capcom series in light of all the Street Fighter and The King of Fighters characters populating the roster (though at least KOF has the distinction of starting out as a Massively Multiplayer Crossover).
+- This trope is in full effect in the SNK vs. Capcom series in light of all the Street Fighter and The King of Fighters characters populating the roster (though at least KOF has the distinction of starting out as a Massive Multiplayer Crossover).
 When SNK made their later entry with SNK vs. Capcom: SVC Chaos, they tried to remedy this a bit by throwing a few Unexpected Characters into the mix, such as Zero, Red Arremer and The Mars People (in other words, characters not coming from a Fighting Game background).

-- Look no further than Nicktoons Unite, or SPONGEBOB featuring Nicktoons, as the final installment was named.
-While the earlier titles in the series went toward more egalitarian representation of the Nicktoons involved, as the series progressed Sponge Bob Squarepants stole the whole show.
+- Look no further than Nicktoons Unite, or SpongeBob SquarePants featuring Nicktoons, as the final installment was named.
+While the earlier titles in the series went toward more egalitarian representation of the Nicktoons involved, as the series progressed SpongeBob SquarePants stole the whole show.

-- In Street Fighter X Tekken, while there's equal amounts of playable characters per side, many more Street Fighter Characters make cameo appearances.
+- In Street Fighter X Tekken, while there's equal amounts of playable characters per side, many more Street Fighter characters make cameo appearances.

 - And in an example of a nested crossover, it'd be harder to name a Final Fight character that doesn't appear one way or the other, including Poison being playable for the first time ever.
 Not that anyone is complaining.

 - Kingdom Hearts plays with this, since it focuses on the Original Generation more than the Disney and Final Fantasy worlds.
-To a lesser extent, the Final Fantasy worlds play this straight, due to being a franchise (granted, one where the games are Non Linear Sequels) to Disney's various non associated movies.
-Though they appear in less worlds than the Disney characters, a couple of them are among Sora's group of friends and as a result, slightly impact the plot more then the Disney Animated Canon characters note and at least one the worlds that they do appear in (Hollow Bastion/Radiant garden, Twilight Town and Traverse Town) shows up in each game.
+To a lesser extent, the Final Fantasy worlds play this straight, due to being a franchise (granted, one where the games are Non-Linear Sequels to Disney's various non associated movies.
+Though they appear in less worlds than the Disney characters, a couple of them are among Sora's group of friends and as a result, slightly impact the plot more then the Disney Animated Canon characters note and at least one the worlds that they do appear in (Hollow Bastion/Radiant Garden, Twilight Town and Traverse Town) shows up in each game.

 - Coupled with Wolverine Publicity, the Mazinger franchise has appeared in every non-Original Generation installment of Super Robot Wars.
 While not totally egregious, some titles like Super Robot Wars K feature Mazinger simply as Filler, using only its characters and units, without any storyline crossover involvements.